joshgerdes/jekyll-uno/_posts/2022-12-11-microsoft-devbox-wrapped-in-a-bow.md

 ##### Create Dev box definitions

 It's time to create our Dev box definition.
 The Dev box definition is the type of Virtual Machines -or Dev Boxes that are standard for your environment.
-A dev box definition will be used to define the image _(whether a_ [_custom_](https://luke.geek.nz/azure/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin/ "Capturing Virtual Machine images and Snapshots in Azure using WVDAdmin") _or marketplace image),_ SKU of virtual machines _(Compute + Memory)_, and available storage.
-Note that if you want to use a Custom Image - you will need an [Azure Compute gallery](https://learn.microsoft.com/azure/virtual-machines/azure-compute-gallery?WT.mc_id=AZ-MVP-5004796 "Store and share resources in an Azure Compute Gallery"), and if you decide to go down this route, make sure you check out [Azure VM Image Builder](https://learn.microsoft.com/azure/virtual-machines/image-builder-overview?tabs=azure-powershell&WT.mc_id=AZ-MVP-5004796 "Azure VM Image Builder overview") to help automate and build your images.
+A dev box definition will be used to define the image _(whether a_ [_custom_](https://luke.geek.nz/azure/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin/ "Capturing Virtual Machine images and Snapshots in Azure using WVDAdmin"){:target="_blank"} _or marketplace image),_ SKU of virtual machines _(Compute + Memory)_, and available storage.
+Note that if you want to use a Custom Image - you will need an [Azure Compute gallery](https://learn.microsoft.com/azure/virtual-machines/azure-compute-gallery?WT.mc_id=AZ-MVP-5004796 "Store and share resources in an Azure Compute Gallery"){:target="_blank"}, and if you decide to go down this route, make sure you check out [Azure VM Image Builder](https://learn.microsoft.com/azure/virtual-machines/image-builder-overview?tabs=azure-powershell&WT.mc_id=AZ-MVP-5004796 "Azure VM Image Builder overview"){:target="_blank"} to help automate and build your images.
 You can have multiple definitions per project.

- 1. Log in to the Microsoft [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
+ 1. Log in to the Microsoft [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal"){:target="_blank"}
  2. Navigate to your **Dev center**
  3. Navigate to **Dev box definitions**
  4. Click **+ Create**